 Sales to stocking distributors are made under terms allowing certain price adjustments and limited rights of return (known as "stock rotation") of the Company's products held in their inventory.
 Revenue from sales to distributors is recognized upon the transfer of control to the distributor.
 Frequently, distributors need to sell at a price lower than the contractual distribution price in order to win business, and submits rebate requests for Company pre-approval prior to selling the product through at the discounted price.
 At the time the distributor invoices its customer or soon thereafter, the distributor submits a rebate claim to the Company to adjust the distributor's cost from the contractual price to the pre-approved lower price.
 After the Company verifies that the claim was pre-approved, a credit memo is issued to the distributor for the rebate claim.
 In determining the transaction price, the Company considers these rebate adjustments to be variable consideration.
-Such price adjustments are estimated using the expected value method based on an analysis of actual claims, at the distributor level over a trailing twelve month period of time considered adequate to account for current pricing and business trends.
+Such price adjustments are estimated using the expected value method based on an analysis of actual claims at the distributor level over a period of time considered adequate to account for current pricing and business trends.
 Stock rotation rights grant the distributor the ability to return certain specified amounts of inventory.
-Stock rotation adjustments are an additional form of variable consideration and are also estimated using the expected value method based on historical return rates The Company did not experience significant differences in its estimates during the three months ended September 30, 2017.
+Stock rotation adjustments are an additional form of variable consideration and are also estimated using the expected value method based on historical return rates.
+There were no material changes in the current period to the estimated variable consideration for performance obligations which were satisfied or partially satisfied during previous periods.
 For additional information, see Note 3, Summary of Significant Accounting Policies.